Volodymyr Vasylenko: Education

 Volodymyr Vasylenko graduated from Taras Shevchenko National University of Kyiv in 1959.

 Career

-1972–1992 – was a scientific consultant of the Ministry of Foreign Affairs of Ukraine for law issues.
+From 1972 to 1992, he was a scientific consultant of the Ministry of Foreign Affairs of Ukraine for law issues.

-In 1989 – was taking part in development of legal basis for economic independence of Ukraine.
+In 1989, he took part in the development of a legal basis for economic independence of Ukraine.

-In 1990 – as a consultant of the Verkhovna Rada of Ukraine, prepared the first draft of the Declaration of State Sovereignty of Ukraine.
+In 1990, he was a consultant of the Supreme Soviet of the Ukrainian SSR (the parliament of the Ukrainian SSR, then part of the Soviet Union), prepared the first draft of the Declaration of State Sovereignty of Ukraine.